Xiaodan/xiaodan.github.io/README.md

 1/22/2015 Personal-Website-2.0.1: Added some latest news, 4 projects and several photos; fixed some typos and changed some CSS contents; updated the resume.
 2/8/2015  Added a small fb like button as an iframe.
 2/12/2015 Modified the Education page: Added two certificates info and volunteer work.
 4/22/2015 Updated Resume, Latest News section and Education section.
+3/10/2016 Updated Resume, Latest News section with current employer information and Education section (Font changed).

-© Xiaodan Zhang 2015 All Rights reserved.
+© Xiaodan Zhang 2016 All Rights reserved.